 Fall 2019 Schedule

-Jenny Sou and Leah Pappas are both PhD candidates in the Linguistics Department at the University of Hawai‘i, focusing on language endangerment.
+Leah Pappas and Olivia Bianchini are both graduate candidates in the Linguistics Department at the University of Hawai‘i.
 They bring fresh new ideas and a lively spirit to spearheading the efforts of this semester’s workshops, events, and organization.

 Learn about language endangerment and why we should document endangered languages.
 We also discuss how speaker attitudes towards their own language can influence the future of a language

 The first steps to documenting a language is understanding what sounds are in the language.
 In this workshop, we discuss how to identify sounds in a language, using the IPA in this process, and why the development of an orthography can be so difficult.

 Audio recording is essential to language documentation, but being able to navigate using an audio recorder can be difficult.
 This workshop provides the basics of how to use different types of audio recordings and considerations that must be taken to collect clean data.

 While audio recording captures the language, it doesn’t capture facial expressions, gestures, the environment, etc. Good video recording requires knowledge of video recorders and equipment, setting up a good shot, and taking the environment into account.

 Led by Ashleigh Smith